acastrovargas/hestiacp/docs/docs/user-guide/cron-jobs.md

 1. Click the **<i class="fas fa-fw fa-plus-circle"></i> Add job** button.
 2. Enter the command you want to execute.
 3. Enter the schedule on which you want to execute the command.
 You can use the generator to help you, or a tool such as [Crontab.guru](https://crontab.guru/).
+4. **Attention**.
+Non-administrator users will not be able to use sudo to cron.
+If you are using admin user, then this user is only allowed to run sudo commands that are located in path /usr/local/hestia/bin/

 ## Editing a cron job